Optimal selection of the starting lineup for a football team

-Below, we use $Y_i$ to denote the outcome (it can be win, draw or loss) of the $i^{th}$ match in the dataset for a reference team.
-It has been established by many researchers (see, e.g.\ \cite{pollard1986home} and \cite{nevill1996factors}) that playing at home almost always increases the chances of winning for a team.
-That motivates us to include a binary variable as a regressor which indicates whether it was a home or an away game for the reference team.
-Next, the aforementioned ten skill measures, as defined in (\ref{eq:ten-skills}), of the reference team and the ten skill measures of the opposition team are included in the feature set.
+We use $Y_i$ to denote the outcome (win, draw or loss) of the $i^{th}$ match in the dataset for a reference team.
+Many researchers (see, e.g.\ \cite{pollard1986home} and \cite{nevill1996factors}) established that playing at home almost always increases the chances of winning for a team.
+That motivates us to include a binary variable as a regressor, indicating whether it was home or away game for the reference team.
+The ten skill measures defined in (\ref{eq:ten-skills}), for both the reference team and the opposition are included in the feature set.
 Additionally, to account for the individual impact of the players in different positions, we take a fixed effects approach.
-In this case, to avoid identifiability and singularity issues, these fixed effects are considered only for the players who take corresponding positions in at least 30 matches.
-Note that this allows a player to have varying impacts on the results based on what position he plays in a match.
-Further, it is believed that in a team sports like football, some players can perform better when they play alongside specific teammates whereas their performances significantly deteriorate if they have to play without those teammates.
-This phenomena stems from the fact that the players often develop great understanding by practicing and playing together over a long period of time.
+To avoid identifiability and singularity issues, these fixed effects are considered only for the players who take corresponding positions in at least 30 matches.
+This allows a player to have varying impacts on the results based on what position he plays in a match.
+It is believed that in a team sports like football, some players can perform better when they play alongside specific teammates whereas their performances significantly deteriorate if they have to play without those teammates.
+This phenomena stems from the fact that the players often develop great understanding by practising and playing together over a long period of time.
 It is in fact closely connected with the psychological concept of team synergy.
 The reader is referred to \cite{araujo2016team} for in-depth discussions on team synergy in sports.
 With this hypothesis in view, we also include two-way interaction effects of the players.
 Akin to before, here also we consider the pairs who appear together in at least 30 matches for the reference team.
 The choice of 30 as the minimum number of matches required to be eligible for consideration of additional effects is subjective, and can be modified.